Answering a Foreclosure in Kentucky Default Judgments

-If counter-claims can be made, filing an answer to a foreclosure may allow the homeowner to stay in the home for a year or two while pursuing other options or finding another home.
-However, fighting the bank will increase attorney fees and bank charges.
-It can also deduct from your equity, but if there is no equity in the property and your eventual answer is a bankruptcy, fighting in court can be an effective method to stay in your home while you consider other options.
+If counter-claims can be made, filing an answer to a foreclosure may allow the homeowner to stay in the home for a year or two.
+During this time you can sell the home or pursue other options.
+Filing claims back against the mortgage company gives you time to find another home.
+Fighting the bank will increase attorney fees and bank charges.
+It can also deduct from your equity.
+But if there is no equity in the property and you plan filing bankruptcy, fighting in court can be an effective method to stay in your home while you consider other options.

-The Hamp and many other programs such as the Mortgage Forgiveness Debt Relief Act ended on 12-30-2012.
-If there was a deficiency it will be taken as a 1099 income for the amount of the deficiency, if you do not file bankruptcy prior to the sale.
+Hamp and many other programs such as the Mortgage Forgiveness Debt Relief Act ended on 12-30-2012.
+Other programs have replaced Hamp.
+If there was a deficiency it will be taken as 1099 income for the amount of the deficiency, if you do not file bankruptcy prior to the sale.
 This can create a situation where you have to pay taxes on a home that has been foreclosed.
-It is essential to file a bankruptcy before the sale to avoid these deficiency and tax problems.
-Click on the following link for a timeline of the foreclosure process, which averaged 630 days nationally in 2012.
+It is essential to file a bankruptcy before the sale to avoid any deficiency and tax problems.
+Click on the following link for a timeline of the foreclosure process, which has averaged 630 days nationally in 2012.